 Many of the volumes in this series were donated by John William Wallace, former President of the Historical Society of Pennsylvania and descendent of Col. William Bradford.
-He also arranged documents spanning 1682-1878 into two volumes, now labeled volumes 21 and 22, (Papers Relating to, or Formerly the Property of Colonel William Bradford of Philadelphia).
+He also arranged documents spanning 1682-1878 into Volumes 21 and 22, (Papers Relating to, or Formerly the Property of Colonel William Bradford of Philadelphia).
 Each volume begins with a table of contents.
-There is also a separate bound index, volume 23, which accompanies the volumes.
+There is also a separate bound index, Volume 23, which accompanies the volumes.
 Items included in the volumes range from pictures, correspondence, deeds, certificates and newspaper excerpts.
 Items are not in chronological order but are in subject order defined by section.
-The first volume has the following three sections: ancestral papers, autograph letters of Col. Bradford his family, domestic and personal papers; publishing and sale of books, bills and accounts, stationary and newspapers; subscriptions to the Pennsylvania Journal.
-The second volume is comprised of the following eight sections: advertisements and communications concerning the Pennsylvania Journal; letters from agents and posts concerning the journal; correspondence to Col. Bradford concerning the journal; the London Coffee House; American Magazine; Philadelphia Insurance Co.; Stamp Act; Revolutionary Epoch.
+Volume 21 has the following three sections: ancestral papers, autograph letters of Col. Bradford his family, domestic and personal papers; publishing and sale of books, bills and accounts, stationary and newspapers; subscriptions to the Pennsylvania Journal.
+Volume 22 is comprised of the following eight sections: advertisements and communications concerning the Pennsylvania Journal; letters from agents and posts concerning the journal; correspondence to Col. Bradford concerning the journal; the London Coffee House; American Magazine; Philadelphia Insurance Co.; Stamp Act; Revolutionary Epoch.